eccentricdevotion/TARDIS/presets.md

 ## Page two

 Page two contains mostly police box presets in all the Minecraft colours.
 All these presets use custom item models on an Armour Stand.
 They have custom block models for the materialisation animation as well.
+These presets can be used to fly the TARDIS exterior see [Flying the TARDIS](flying.html).

 ![tarnsparent coloured police box](images/presets/stained.jpg)